mantonaci/taxy/README.md

 ## <a name='Overview'>Overview<a/>

-Test RESTFul Web Application to calculate invoices, with tax (basic sales tax and import sales tax), for any kind of products.
+RESTFul Web APIs to calculate invoices, with tax (basic sales tax and import sales tax), for any kind of products.

 ## <a name='Requirements'>Requirements<a/>